kirillunlimited/kirillunlimited.com/src/posts/join-the-dark-side.md

 ---
 title: Join the Dark Side
-head:
 description: How to easily implement color scheme switching on a website.
 toc:
   - Why you should be bothered by color schemes?
   - Scheme variables